jonatasbaldin/jonatasbaldin.github.io/cv.md

 ---

 # Courses
-Web Development with Golang Prorgramming Language by Todd McLeod
+Web Development with Golang Programming Language by Todd McLeod
 Learn How To Code: Golang Programming Language by Todd McLeod
 AWS Serverless APIs & Apps by Maximilian Schwarzmüller
 Apache, Nginx and Varnish by Coruja de TI